-I do put this off but its kind of important; there are things you can do to help improve your blog.
+I do put blogging maintenance off but its kind of important.
+There are things you can do to help improve your blog.

 Things of course I had absolutely no idea about when I first started but I have learnt as I have stumbled along in the blogging (under) world fuelled on tea and cake late into the evening!